dcrommie/walbrook/src/markdown-pages/privacy-policy-credit.md

 ---
 policy: >-
-  This Privacy Policy - Credit applies to Barbacane Advisors Pty Ltd trading as Walbrook Wealth Management ("Walbrook"), and all our representatives.
+  This Privacy Policy - Credit applies to Barbacane Advisors Pty Ltd trading as Walbrook Wealth Management ("Walbrook"), and all our representatives when engaging in credit activities as an authorised credit representative of Australian Credit Licence 389328.

   At Walbrook Wealth Management, we are committed to protecting your privacy in accordance with the Privacy Act 1988 (Cth).
 This Privacy Policy - Credit describes our current policies and practices in relation to the handling and use of personal information.
+It should be read in conjunction with our Privacy Policy, located at www.walbrook.com.au/privacy.

   ## What information do we collect and how do we use it?